 Effects of cocaine

-These are the most common effects experienced when consuming cocaine; this list is not definitive, nor exhaustive.
+Below, we’ve listed some of the most common effects experienced when consuming cocaine; this list is not definitive, nor exhaustive.
 You may not experience all these effects, nor the same every time, and your friends around you may have a vastly different experience.
-The intensity of effects also depends on how you consume cocaine.
+The way you consume cocaine also affects the intensity of the effects.
 Remember, the likelihood of experiencing negative effects is much greater at high doses.

 - Energy and alertness